Adam1400/Capture/plan/milestone-1/design.md

  * in comandline press CTRL + C to exit testing

 this process is tricky the first couple of times... so if you think you messed up....
 MESSAGE ME before commiting changes to github! :]
+Use this video as a resorce as well... this is where I learned it https://www.youtube.com/watch?v=APOPm01BVrk&t=2s

 ### GITHUB